3 Ways Retailers Create Dynamic Digital Omnichannel Customer Experiences

 “Plus, don’t dismiss the value of text marketing,” Vilkaitis cautions.
 It’s a great way to get your content seen, with the majority of texts read within the first few minutes after sending.
 As always, however, you need to make your customers opt in to receive your texts and have a strategy that supports why you are sending them out.
 Typically, once or twice a month is a good amount for retailers, but it depends on the content and the list of customers you have to determine the best send frequency.”

 With social media, email marketing and text messaging all accessible for retailers to use to support their brand goals, there remains a key aspect, however, that can make or break these efforts—and that’s integration.
 As retailers aim to strengthen their digital marketing efforts, they must also recognize that gaining clarity among each touchpoint from customer engagement or lack of it is essential in truly understanding their efforts and reaching their goals.
 Incorporating omni-centric technology that connects customer touchpoints, reveals what has sold and when, where customers are most engaged—and more—is an essential piece to the digital marketing puzzle.
-It’s this data that when linked between consumer marketing avenues, will ultimately position retailers to become more precise and more proactive in their digital marketing efforts—and all efforts at large.
+It’s this data that when linked between consumer marketing avenues, will ultimately position retailers to become have an omnichannel marketing approach and to be more precise and more proactive in their digital marketing efforts—and all efforts at large.

 Tip #2: Create a Digital Marketing Plan with Multiple Channels and Objectives